-Aaron Nachlas came to NOLA in 1997, and after falling in love with the city, settled here when he retired from flying for the U.S. Coast Guard.
+Aaron Nachlas recently moved to Phoenix, AZ after 22 years living on and off in New Orleans.
 A dedicated consumer and cocktail enthusiast, he has designed tours and assisted in articles highlighting the New Orleans cocktail culture.
 He is often found behind the bar, creating specialty cocktails for private events.
 As part of Agave Week, Aaron designed and directed the Industry Tequila Seminar and ‘Farm to Bar’ Panel Discussion, as well as the Top Tequila Competition.

 Andrew Marin writes about food and cocktails for Where Y’at Magazine.
-He is a former chef and bartender, a very slim percentage of Mexican, and a taco and tequila enthusiast.
-It’s his third year judging Top Taco.
+He is a former chef and bartender, a slim percentage Mexican, and a taco and tequila enthusiast.
+It’s his four year judging Top Taco.
 Follow him @ndrewmarin on instagram for photos, and watch his instagram story for live updates from the festival.

 Lundeen is Petcetera’s pet pastry chef and baker.
 She is the lead designer for NOLA Bitch Couture, a doggy style design house, making creative apparel, accessories and toys for pets and people.
 Lundeen dedicates her spare time to charity and animal rescue, including Bad toThe Bone: Rescued on The Runway, a feast of food and fashion in which dogs from local rescues strut the catwalk in hopes of finding homes.